 They continued to live at 415 Commonwealth during the 1907-1908 winter season.
 By the next season, the Olneys were living at the Hotel Touraine (southeast corner of Boylston and Tremont) and Agnes Minot was living at 5 Marlborough.

 On May 11, 1908, 415 Commonwealth was purchased from Richard Olney by Elizabeth Benjamin (Bliss) Perkins, the wife of Hamilton Perkins.
 They previously had lived at 25 Exeter with her widowed father, William Bliss, former president of the Boston and Albany Railroad, who had died in December of 1907.

 Hamilton Perkins had been a career naval officer, after which he became freight agent for the Boston and Albany Railroad.

 415 Commonwealth was not listed in the 1919 and 1920 Blue Books.

-By the 1920-1921 winter season, 415 Commonwealth was the home of Paul Drummond Rust and his wife, Florence R. (Stuart) Rust.
+On June 7, 1920, 415 Commonwealth was purchased from Elizabeth Perkins by Florence R. (Stuart) Rust, the wife of Paul Drummond Rust.
 They previously had lived at 353 Commonwealth.
-Florence Rust is shown as the owner of 415 Commonwealth on the 1928 and 1938 Bromley maps.
 They also maintained a home in Dublin, New Hampshire.